 But I don't think the Eagles had any choice.

-And they took him aside, Joe Banner who runs the Eagles took him to say, hey, we don't celebrate individual achievement here.
+Joe Banner, who runs the Eagles, took him and said, hey, we don't celebrate individual achievement here.

 We're a team.

-So T.O.
-So I understand the Eagles don't celebrate individual achievement.
+So T.O., so I understand the Eagles don't celebrate individual achievement.

-I I have admiration for McNabb.
+I have admiration for McNabb.

 I've always thought McNabb is a good quarterback.